.

 Yup, Doremi thought looking at her hair, that's definitely an Avalonian girl.

-Maeve's was the last painting beneath the tarp and Doremi wiped her hands free from dust as she took another look around.
-A normal door stood to the east of the chamber and she crossed over to it.
-She paused before the oaken door, hearing the sounds of laughter and talking on the other side.
-Apparently there were people in the next room.
+Maeve’s was the last painting beneath the tarp, and Doremi wiped her hands free from dust as she took another look around.
+A normal door stood to the east of the chamber, and she made her way over to it.
+Muffled sounds of speech and laughter came from behind the door, and the Bard paused before the oaken portal.

-She stood there a moment or two and then decided to return upstairs, but then she heard the sound of growling just on the other side.
-Before she could move, the door was thrown open and she was face to face with several women, one of whom was holding the studded collar of a very vicious looking bull mastiff that strained to leap forward as it barked at her.
+She stood there for a moment or two and then decided to return upstairs.
+But it was then that she heard the sound of growling just on the other side of the door, and before she could even move, it was thrown open and she was face to face with several women, one of whom was holding the studded collar of a vicious-looking bull mastiff that strained to leap forward as it barked at her.

 One of the four, at the rear of the group, spoke.